H-R-B-Y/So_Long/README.md

 # so_long

 ## Description
-`so_long` is a simple 2D game developed in C using the MiniLibX library.
+`so_long` is a simple 2D game developed in C using the MLX42 library provided by Codam College.
 The objective of the game is to navigate through a maze, collect all the collectibles, and reach the exit.

 ## Features
 - 2D graphics using MiniLibX